mulderp/mulderp.github.com/_posts/2013-02-14-the-cucumber-book-review.md

 ---
 I recently got the book "The Cucumber" from Ashlak Helesoy and Matt Wynne.
 The reason I bought it were mainly the material that is discussed in the last chapter of the book: Conceptual describption of RESTFul API with Cucumber, and conceptual description of a Command line interface.

+After a first "flip-through" I discovered that the working example is about transactions and payments..